tlevine/www.thomaslevine.com/content/!/pca/index.md

 the new *x*-axis "location along the river", and let's call the new *y*-axis "distance from the river".

-The PCA has helped us find this line along which the houses stand.
+The PCA has helped us **find this line** along which the houses stand.
 This was already obvious because we only had two variables and were thus able to plot them on a map; similar relationships are less obvious when you have 80 variables.
 That alone is useful.

-But another benefit is that PCA lets us reduce the number of variables.
+But another benefit is that PCA lets us **reduce the number of variables**.
 We started with east and west as the two variables, but it turns out that people tend to live close to the river, so we might be able to get away with just using the "location along the river" variable for future analyses.
 Having just